 (c)

-Figure 11.
-Silver thin film profile before and after interaction with RB21 solution.
+Figure 12.
+Silver thin film profile before (a,b) and after (c) interaction with RB21 solution.

-On the optical microscope image in Figure 12 (a), compact structure is observed and in the image of Figure 12 (b) darker areas are noticed, probably due to clogging with reaction products during the interaction with the RB21 solution.
+On the optical microscope image in Figure 13 (a), a compact structure is observed, while in the image of Figure 13 (b) darker areas are noticed, probably due to clogging with reaction products during the interaction with the RB21 solution.
+The size of the observed area is 1.4 x 1.1 mm, as can be measured on the grid of 0.1 x 0.1 mm attached with the image of the thin film.